tnevolin/mm6-skill-emphasis-mod/Readme.md

 ## Weapon skills

+### Standard bonuses

 All skills provide same bonuses as they do in vanilla.
-However, these bonuses are available immediatelly at Normal rank.
+However, these bonuses are available immediately at Normal rank.
 Rank now controls how fast these bonuses progress with level instead of triggering them.
 Bonuses increment per level is much higher than in vanilla and varies based on their combat impact.

+### Additional bonuses

+* Staff adds small amount to all resistances for all party members.
+Bonus increases with rank and level.
+* Leather and Chain armor add to all resistance for wearer.
+Bonus increases with rank and level.
+* Plate wearer has a chance to cover other team member not wearing plate.
+Bonus increases with rank.

 ## Bonus increment per level based on rank